 Cats have evolved to absorb most of their hydration through food, which makes sense if they’re eating whole prey like mice and small birds.
 As a result of their natural diet, cats tend to have a lower ‘thirst drive’ and are not as capable as dogs at adjusting their water intake.
 By feeding your cat a raw pet food diet, they’re getting much of the hydration they need through their meals.
 This is especially important for our purry friends who often suffer from urinary and kidney issues.

 When Iron Will Raw is in your pet’s bowl, you know they’re getting enhanced hydration at every meal.
 Want to learn more about the benefits of a raw pet food diet for your canine or feline companion?
-Check out the Top 10 Reasons to Feed Your Dog Raw on our blog page The Raw Truth or ask our experts on Facebook and Instagram.
+Check out the Top 10 Reasons to Feed Your Dog Raw on our Blog page or ask our experts on Facebook and Instagram.

 Adolph EF.
 Tolerance to heat and dehydration in several species of mammals.
 American Journal of Physiology 1947;151:564–575.